Computing & ICT Study Programmes

 What will I learn?

 Challenge yourself on topics including computer animation, games and mobile development and much more!
 Depending on the level of programme you complete, you will also be able to develop your existing interests and be introduced to new areas such as graphics and website development.
 English and maths will also be a vital part of your study programme, so you’ll be equipped with the literacy and numeracy skills employers are looking for.
-You could also have the opportunity to progress to an HND in Information Technology at the College.
 Find out the difference between an ICT course and a study programme below.

 Why choose a MidKent College Computing & ICT study programme?